src-d/tm-experiments/README.md

 ### `merge` command

-This command will allow you to merge multiple dataset created by the previous command.
+This command will merge multiple dataset created by the previous command.
 Assuming you created the two datasets, `my-dataset` and `my-dataset-2`, you can launch the merging with the following command:

 ```
 docker run --rm -it -v /path/to/data:/data \